Underrated State Parks That Are in Your Backyard

 If you’re near Houston, you probably want to take a day (or two) to explore nearby Brazos Bend State Park.

-The protected land couldn’t be more opposite to the modern city, with wildlife like deer, alligators, otters and armadillos taking refuge within its borders.
+The protected land couldn’t be more opposite to the modern city, protecting wildlife like deer, alligators, otters and armadillos.

 Best Thing to Do in Brazos Bend

-Unless you’re absolutely bent on hiking around, the best way to see the park is on horseback.
-Thirteen miles of trails can be explored on horseback, and there are even equestrian campsites for those who won’t part from their horses.
+Unless you’re absolutely bent on hiking, horseback is the best way to see the park.
+Explore thirteen miles of trails can be explored, and stay at an equestrian campsite so you don't part from your horse.

 10. Hayes Lake State Park, Minnesota